Key Tips to Overcoming Experimental Hurdles

 "Sometimes little things can make a big difference.
 Go over your protocol several times in advance and follow every detail.
 When making buffers and reagents, make sure they are at the correct pH and concentration.
 Check reagent stocks, lot numbers, and expiration dates.
 With kit-based assays, know the function of 'Buffer A' before attempting your experiment.
 Don't hesitate to call the manufacturer with product-related questions," comments Dr. Alan Goggins, a recent doctoral graduate in the Department of Microbiology and Immunology at Tulane University.

 Ask Your Colleagues for Troubleshooting Tips

 You learn the most common protocols of your lab from the people that work there.
 It is only natural to ask them how they dealt with an issue in a protocol.
 Chances are they ran into the same issues you are experiencing and/or successfully ran the experiment.
 Dr. Goggins adds, "Don't be shy about reaching out to scientists from other departments or institutions.
 There is a wealth of online resources and forums where you can post questions and get answers from other scientists."

 Talk to Your Principal Investigator (PI) for Their Advice

-Dr. Goggins recommends that you talk to your PI about your experimental struggles, because they have a wealth of experience and knowledge and can likely help you troubleshoot any experiments.
-"Ph.D. students are hesitant to talk about their failed experiments with their PIs because they feel it reflects poorly on their scientific abilities, but your mentor is there to help," comments Dr. Goggins.
+Dr. Goggins recommended that you talk to your PI about your experimental struggles, because they have a wealth of experience and knowledge and can likely help you troubleshoot any experiments.
+"Ph.D. students are hesitant to talk about their failed experiments with their PIs because they feel it reflects poorly on their scientific abilities, but your mentor is there to help," commented Dr. Goggins.